carbonplan/sai-downscaling/docs/reference/cli.md

 uv run saidownscale validate --no-coiled
 ```

-When `--config-path` is given, `saidownscale validate` extracts the unique GCMs and scenarios from those configs and validates only those combinations.
-This matches exactly what `saidownscale run` will consume.
+When you pass `--config-path`, `saidownscale validate` extracts the unique GCMs and scenarios from
+those configs and validates only those combinations.
+That is exactly the set `saidownscale run`
+consumes, so the check covers the run and nothing wider.

 ---

-## `saidownscale validate-output` — Validate Output Stores
+## `saidownscale validate-output`: validate output stores

-Validate downscaled **output** datatree store(s), one leaf (scenario / variable / member) at a time, and render a table per store.
-Exits with code 1 if any blocking check fails in any store.
-A store with no populated leaves is itself a blocking failure, whether or not `--scenario` or `--variable` narrowed the read, since an empty result means the run wrote nothing or the wrong branch was read.
-When `$GITHUB_STEP_SUMMARY` is set, a markdown report is appended there in addition to the console tables.
+Validate downscaled **output** datatree stores one leaf (scenario, variable, ensemble member) at a
+time, and render a table per store.
+The command exits with code 1 if any blocking check fails in any
+store.
+A store with no populated leaves is itself a blocking failure, whether or not `--scenario` or
+`--variable` narrowed the read, because an empty result means the run wrote nothing or we read the
+wrong branch.
+When `$GITHUB_STEP_SUMMARY` is set, we append a markdown report there in addition to
+the console tables.

 ```bash
 uv run saidownscale validate-output [STORE_URIS...]
 [OPTIONS]
 ```

 Exactly one of positional `STORE_URIS` **or** `--config-path` is required.
+Deriving the URIs from
+configs resolves them the same way `saidownscale run` does, so the 2 cannot disagree about which
+store to read.

 **Arguments:**

-- `STORE_URIS` (repeatable): one or more output datatree icechunk store URIs.
+- `STORE_URIS` (repeatable): 1 or more output datatree icechunk store URIs.

 **Options:**

-- `--config-path TEXT / -c TEXT` (repeatable): derive the output store URIs from config(s) instead of passing them directly.
+- `--config-path TEXT / -c TEXT` (repeatable): derive the output store URIs from config(s) instead
+  of passing them directly.
 - `--branch TEXT`: icechunk branch to read.
-When derived via `--config-path`, defaults to the branch those configs resolve to (the same branch `run` writes).
+When derived via `--config-path`, defaults to the
+  branch those configs resolve to (the same branch `run` writes).
 - `--tag TEXT`: icechunk tag to read.
 - `--scenario TEXT` (repeatable): restrict validation to matching scenario subtrees.
-Defaults to all.
+Defaults to
+  all.
 - `--variable TEXT` (repeatable): restrict validation to matching variable subtrees.
-Defaults to all.
+Defaults to
+  all.
-- `--coiled/--no-coiled`: run the lazy dask reductions on a short-lived Coiled Dask cluster (default: `--coiled`)
+- `--coiled/--no-coiled`: run the lazy dask reductions on a short-lived Coiled Dask cluster
+  (default: `--coiled`)
 - `--n-workers INTEGER`: Coiled worker count (default: `4`)
 - `--worker-vm-type TEXT`: Coiled worker VM type (default: `r8g.2xlarge`)
 - `--adaptive-max INTEGER`: enable adaptive scaling up to this many workers